mtheiley/RaviProgram/Docs/theory.md

 Find node with zero input edges.
 Add to output.
 Remove from graph adjacency list.
 Repeat until no nodes left.

 # Misc
+## Permutations
+Arranging data set in different ways

+## Subset
+Taking a subset of the data

+## Avoiding Duplicates
+Remove duplicates by sorting the data first and then skipping values that are the same.

 ## Kth Sorted Value
 ### Heap Method
 Push all values into a heap and pop K times.
 Will give you the Kth smallest/largest number depending on if you use a max or min heap.